-This brief note written in pencil, I carefully placed with two others written to known victims of the Ashtabula railroad bridge disaster, in a sealed, blank envelope, and enclosing this in another envelope, I addressed the whole to Dr. Mansfield at Washington, with a short note to him telling him nothing, however, of what was in the enclosed envelope, and Thursday, January 11th, last, I sent it to him through the ary 11th, last, I sent it to him through the mail.
-On Saturday, January 13th, I received a package from Dr. Mansfield at Washington, containing my sealed envelope and its contents unopened, and so far as I could see, untouched, and written answer from the spirits whom I had addressed in the Spirit world.
-The following is the remarkable answer of Mrs. Hamilton, formerly Miss Austin.
-I give it cerbatim:
+This brief note written in pencil, I carefully placed with two others written to known victims of the Ashtabula railroad bridge disaster, in a sealed, blank envelope, and enclosing this in another envelope, and enclosing this in another envelope, and thought was in addressed the whole to Dr. Mansfield at Washington, with a short note to him telling him nothing, however, of what was in the enclosed envelope, and Thursday, January 11th, last, I sent it to him through the mail.
+On Saturday, January 13th, I received a package from Dr. Mansfield at Washington, containing my sealed envelope and its contents unopened, and so far as I could see, untouched, and written answer from the spirits, whom I had addressed in the Spirit-world.
+The following is the remarkable answer of Mrs. Hämilton, formerly Miss Austin.
+I give it verbatim: